victools/jsonschema-generator/jsonschema-maven-plugin/README.md

 `DRAFT_7` is the default, if not specified.

 ### Configuring the generator
-The JSON schema generator can be configured with individual options as they are defined in `com.github.victools.jsonschema.generator.Option`
+The JSON schema generator can be configured with individual options as they are defined in `com.github.victools.jsonschema.generator.Option`.
 The following example shows the possible elements:
 ```xml
 <configuration>